AndrewCarterUK/andrewcarteruk.github.io/_posts/2016-05-09-phpixie-fraud.markdown

 title:  95% of PHPixie Installs on Packagist are Fraudulent
 date:   2016-05-09 08:00:00
 categories: programming
-excerpt: As I am writing this, the project comes second on Packagist searches for 'framework' (behind Laravel) and 'orm' (behind Doctrine) - with close to 100,000 downloads on many of its active repositories.
+excerpt: As I am writing this, the project comes second on Packagist searches for 'framework' and 'orm' (behind Laravel and Doctrine) - with close to 100,000 downloads on many of its active repositories.
 ---

 # 95% of PHPixie Installs on Packagist are Fraudulent